 One of the unique things about 52 Lives is that 100 per cent of what people give goes directly to the person in need, something made possible with the support of our corporate partner Gala Bingo.

-School Kindness Project
+School of Kindness

 52 Lives was launched by founder Jaime Thurston in November 2013.
 It began as a Facebook page that she set up as a way for her friends and family to help people.
 It has since grown into a global network of almost 100,000 kind people who follow our weekly requests on Facebook, Twitter, or via our email newsletter.
 We have been lucky enough to gain the support of 52 celebrities, and are regularly featured in the press.